Willie Horton (baseball): Seattle Mariners

-In 1979 with the Mariners he was again named the AL's Outstanding Designated Hitter after hitting .279 with 29 HR and a career-high 106 RBI, and he received The Sporting News Comeback Player of the Year Award as well.
+In 1979 with the Mariners, he was again named the AL's Outstanding Designated Hitter after hitting .279 with 29 HR and a career-high 106 RBI, and he received The Sporting News Comeback Player of the Year Award as well.
 On June 5, against the Tigers against John Hiller, he hit what seemed to be his 300th career home run, but it struck a speaker hanging from the roof of the Kingdome and bounced onto the field for a single; he would collect number 300 the next day against Jack Morris.
 His Mariners record of 106 RBI was broken by Alvin Davis in 1984, his marks of 180 hits and 296 total bases were broken by Phil Bradley in 1985, and his record of 29 home runs was broken by Gorman Thomas in 1985.
 His record of 646 at bats was broken by Alex Rodriguez in 1998; Horton remains one of only four Mariners to have played the full 162 games in a season.
 He played his final major league game on October 5, 1980.
 He was traded back to the Rangers from the Mariners along with Rick Honeycutt, Leon Roberts, Mario Mendoza and Larry Cox for Richie Zisk, Jerry Don Gleaton, Rick Auerbach, Ken Clay, Brian Allard and minor-league right-handed pitcher Steve Finch in an 11-player blockbuster deal on December 18, 1980.
 Horton played two more years in the Pacific Coast League and another season in Mexican baseball.

-Retirement
+Career summary

 In an 18-season career, Horton posted a .273 batting average and .457 slugging average with 1993 hits, 284 doubles, 1,163 RBIs, 873 runs and 20 stolen bases in 2028 games.
-His 325 home runs in the AL placed him behind only Harmon Killebrew (573), Jimmie Foxx (524), teammate Al Kaline (399), Rocky Colavito (371) and Joe DiMaggio (361) among right-handed hitters.
+His 325 home runs in the AL placed him sixth behind only Harmon Killebrew (573), Jimmie Foxx (524), teammate Al Kaline (399), Rocky Colavito (371) and Joe DiMaggio (361) among right-handed hitters.

 Among his baseball superstitions was his use of the same batting helmet throughout his career; he repainted it when he changed teams.

-After retiring, he coached for the New York Yankees and Chicago White Sox.
+Honors

 On July 15, 2000 Horton became just the sixth former player given the ultimate honor by the Detroit Tigers; a statue of Horton was placed in Comerica Park and his number 23 was retired, joining a select group that includes former Tigers players Ty Cobb (who played before uniforms had numbers), Charlie Gehringer (number 2), Hank Greenberg (number 5), Al Kaline (number 6), and Hal Newhouser (number 16).

-While Horton's career body of work was not of the same Hall of Fame caliber as that of his Tiger brethren enshrined in Cooperstown, his statue is a testament to the strong character he displayed on and off the field, and the crucial role he played in restoring peace and quelling eruptions during the 1967 race riot.
-To this day his legacy endures as an important symbol of peace and harmony in a hardscrabble city often beset by racial tension.
+In 2004, the state of Michigan proclaimed October 18 to be "Willie Horton Day", which has been held annually since, in honor of Horton who had been involved with charities in the city since his playing days.
+Then-Governor Jennifer Granholm said of the proclamation:

+In 2019, the city of Detroit unveiled "Willie Horton Drive", named in honor of the slugger.
+It is situated at the intersection of Canfield Street and the John C. Lodge service drive.

+Horton was inducted into the Michigan Baseball Hall of Fame on August 17, 2019.